gkavinesh/gkavinesh/README.md

 Founder at Private Acquisitions

-Head of Development at 12BK
+Head of Development at 12BK Pvt Ltd

 Product Engineer at MetanaHQ